paolo-projects/rowerplus-stm32/README.md

 Since the params are sent as soon as the flywheel starts decelerating, the distance value cannot be calculated in its entirety, since it needs the values from the decelerating phase.
-To fix this, after the decelerating phase is over, when the firmware calculates the points for the damping constants, it calculates the "excess" distance for the decelerating phase and add it to the next stroke.
-So each stroke has the distance made of part of the distance from the current stroke and part from the previous one.
+To fix this, after the decelerating phase is over, when the firmware calculates the points for the damping constants, it calculates the "excess" distance for the decelerating phase and adds it to the next stroke.
+So each stroke's distance is partially made by the current stroke's accelerating phase, and the previous stroke's decelerating phase.

 ## License